It is most common in areas like the throat, vagina, penis, urethra (the tube that runs down the penis) and the arse.

 Gonorrhoea affects both men and women and is usually passed on through unprotected vaginal, oral or anal sex, rimming or sharing toys, but it can also be passed on from a parent to baby during birth.
 It can also move around the body; for example, if you scratch your genitals and then rub your eyes.

 About 10% of men and 50% of women with gonorrhoea have no symptoms at all.
 Any symptoms that do occur should appear between one and fourteen days after infection.
 Gonorrhoea in the throat rarely shows symptoms in either men or women.

 Boys need to look out for:

-- White, yellow or green discharge from the tip of the penis, which can be quite strong smelling
+- White, yellow or green discharge from the vagina or tip of the penis, which can be quite strong smelling

 - Pain when urinating

 - Irritation or discharge from the bottom (if you have recieved anal sex)